GRAINS-Corn pulls back after reaching decade high on supply risks

 By Tom Polansek

-Chilly weather that is slowing the start of U.S. corn plantings has supported prices, analysts said.
-The market is particularly sensitive to potential problems for the U.S. corn crop as Russia's invasion of Ukraine has stalled massive Ukrainian grain exports.
+Chilly weather that is delaying the start of U.S. corn plantings has supported prices, analysts said.
+The market is particularly sensitive to potential problems for the U.S. crop as Russia's invasion of Ukraine has stalled massive Ukrainian grain exports.

-"Certainly any improvement in the weather in the U.S. Midwest will prompt some profit taking as well," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage in Iowa.
+"Certainly any improvement in the weather in the U.S. Midwest will prompt some profit taking," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage in Iowa.

 U.S. corn planting was 4% complete as of Sunday, below the five-year average of 6%, the U.S. Department of Agriculture said in a weekly report on Monday.
 Analysts surveyed by Reuters were expecting 5%.